ja en

 White metal is a material that will polish up to a devilish shine!
-We took gradual photos to show how much polishing results in how much shine.
+We took some step-by-step photos to show how much polishing results in how much shine.

-We used some white metal parts from Model Factory Hiro’s fine kit of the 1984 Honda NSR500 for our demonstration.
+We used some white metal parts from Model Factory Hiro’s fine kit of theĀ 1984 Honda NSR500 for our demonstration.

 polish1.jpg